 The Chief replied, “We can do better than that.
 We’ll be there in five minutes.
 Will you please do us a favor?”

 The nurse said, “Sure.
 What do you want me to do?”

 The Chief said, “Please keep the window to his room open.”

-About five minutes later a hook and ladder truck arrived at the hospital and extended its ladder up to Bopsy’s third floor open window.
+Five minutes later a hook and ladder truck arrived at the hospital and extended its ladder up to Bopsy’s third-floor open window.
 Five of his fellow Phoenix firefighters climbed through using the ladder.
 Bopsy shared a few laughs with his friends.

 “Yes.
 You are,” the Chief said.

-Later that evening, Bopsy passed away peacefully with his fondest wishes coming true.
+Later that evening, Bopsy passed away peacefully with his fondest wishes come true.